darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 }
 ```

 In order to be environmentally agnositic I have the script use Environment Variables.
-We can store these in a Kubernetes Secret resource which can be associated with the containers and available at script runtime.
+These can be storedm in a Kubernetes Secret resource which can be associated with the containers and available at script runtime.

 ```
 kubectl -n vmware-functions create secret generic veba-knative-mm-vrops \
-  --from-literal=vropsFqdn=vrops.cork.local \
+  --from-literal=vropsFqdn=<MY VCENTER FQDN> \
   --from-literal=vropsUser=admin \
   --from-literal=vropsPassword='VMware1!'
 ```